NJASA Blog

 • Teaching Profession Could Lose Best Educators

-Posted by Dr. Rich Bozza at 3/30/2012
+Posted by Dr. Rich Bozza on 3/30/2012

 A recent survey1 revealed that teachers have the lowest level of job satisfaction in more than two decades, an unintended consequence of recent budget cuts and other changes in schools.
 Providing teachers with additional support, and elevating the profession to a high-value career, are necessary steps to improve the satisfaction score.